 Since when did the holidays become synonymous with food?
 No matter how hard I try, I always fail to keep my diet in check and my elastic-waist pants tucked safely away in my closet during those last few weeks of the year.
 And I’m okay with that—or at least I have come to accept it.
 But my stomach is a different story.

 All those rich, carb-heavy foods can be hard on the body.
-And our stomachs, when bogged down with sugar, salt and other refined ingredients, may have trouble processing them.
+And our stomachs, when bogged down with sugar, salt, and other refined ingredients, may have trouble processing them.
 But that’s where digestive bitters come in handy.
-By incorporating digestive bitters into your diet, you can stimulate healthy digestion, curb sugar cravings and lessen the food-hangover that comes with all those hearty holiday meals.
+Incorporating them into your diet can stimulate healthy digestion, curb sugar cravings, and lessen the food hangover that comes with all those hearty holiday meals.
 Here’s how to make your own.

 How to Make Digestive Bitters

 As humans, we evolved eating a variety of wild fruits, greens, roots, and barks—most of which were rich in bitter flavors.
 Over time, our taste buds adapted so that bitter flavors actually stimulate our innate digestive response, which primes the body for food.

 Bitter foods help activate the liver and encourage the production of digestive enzymes and juices so the stomach can better digest food [source].
 But with modern food processing, most of our food’s bitterness is stripped away in favor of salty or sweet flavors.
 And because bitterness is lacking, our digestive systems don’t always operate as well as they should.

 Taking digestive bitters before a large meal can replace the bitter flavor missing from our food help stoke the inner digestive fire [source].
 Consuming bitters at least 15 minutes before eating has been shown to aid digestion, stimulate bile juices, and calm the nerves.

 Not only that, but when you taste bitterness, your heart rate slows down, and your glandular and intestinal activity increases, priming your stomach to digest efficiently.